-The composition and mandate of the Barclays Bank UK PLC Board Remuneration Committee (the 'Committee') are included in the 20 19 Barclays Bank UK PLC Annual Report.
+The mandate and responsibilities of the Barclays Bank UK PLC ("BBUKPLC") Board Remuneration Committee (the 'Committee') are included in the Barclays Bank UK PLC Annual Report 2020.
 No external consultants provide services to the Committee.

-The Committee held four scheduled meetings during 2019 and all members were present at each meeting:
+The Committee held five meetings during 2020 and all members were present at each meeting:

-Member Eligible meeting (excluding ad hoc meetings)
+Member Meetings attended

-Michael Jary (Chair) 4/4
+Michael Jary (Chair) 5/5

-Avid Larizadeh Duggan 4/4
+Avid Larizadeh Duggan 5/5

-Sir John Timpson 4/4
+Sir John Timpson 5/5